YawBoah/Quiz-App/README.md

 - **Sleek Design**: Enjoy a simple and responsive design that enhances your quiz-taking experience.
 - **Next Button Nirvana**: Seamlessly navigate through questions using the Next button, keeping the excitement alive.

-## How to Embark on this Quiz Adventure 🧭
+## How to Embark on this Quiz Adventure🧭
 1. **Clone the Repository**:

    ```bash